HughP/MLKA/Methodology/ReadMe.md

 ##Metrics and Measurements
 ###Metrics of keyboard analysis
-_This section considers the physical measurement of keyboards and the metrics of analysing user behavior with those keybaord layouts._
+_This section considers the physical measurement of keyboards and the metrics of analyzing user behavior with those keyboard layouts._

 ####Keyboard key centers
 * The distance between key centers is called pitch.
 Generally this is considered 19mm.
 All of my apple keyboards maintain this distance.
 More resources: